Sum it up

 Similarly, in technical writing you can really help your reader if you briefly summarize your main points.
 A short report to a client could benefit from a summary statement at the beginning and/or the end.

 In long reports, there are several places where you need to sum up what you’ve said.
 No one reads a long technical report in one sitting, and most people never read more than a section or two.
 To set the context, you need to introduce each main section with a structural paragraph.
 That paragraph should include a brief summary of any information from the preceding sections that the reader will need to understand what follows.
 The discussion summarizes the results that lead to each conclusion.
 And in different ways, both the abstract and the executive summary are highly distilled versions of the entire report.
+Everything leads logically to the conclusions; that is, there are no surprise endings.

 Getting so much meaning into a few short, clear sentences requires real mastery of the topic as well as a close acquaintance with your reader.
 That’s why you wait until after you’ve completed the report before you write the abstract or the executive summary.
 Writing the report helps you hone your understanding so you can focus on what’s important.
 That way you can get to the point, sum it up, and then stop.